ramirocabral/aws-solutions-architect-associate-notes-SAAC03/messaging/Kinesis.md

 - real time data streaming service
 - gigabytes of data per second
 - 100ks of sources
-- 2MBs/shard default shared between all consumers of kinesis streaam
+- 2MBs/shard default shared between all consumers of kinesis streams
 - use enhanced fan out to support multiple consumers, each consumer gets the 2mbs/shard
 - 1mbs input per shard
 - shards need to be provioned ahead of time